MiltonJ23/MiltonJ23/README.md

 Skills: JAVA / Kotlin/ Python as well as Data Viz

 - 🔭 I’m currently working on A BlockChain Systems
-- 🌱 I’m currently learning Data Visualisation
+- 🌱 I’m currently learning "How Data lies" or how to lies with data
 - 👯 I’m looking to collaborate on Research, application development
 - 🤔 I’m looking for help with Research on Cryptographic and IA impacts in today Society
 - 💬 Ask me about Anything relate to Computer Science, i will be glad to exchange some ideas with You